 Canadians enter Cambrai www.collectionscanada.gc.ca

 Where was WLH at the Armistice 11.11.18?
 Although being granted 14 days leave on 4 November, it appears that he did not embark on this immediately.
-In fact all men were ordered back to their units on the 11th.
+In fact all men were ordered back to their units on or before the 11th.
 If he had begun his leave he was recalled.
 There is an oblique reference against this leave on his personal papers bearing the date 19.11.18.
 As he returned to his unit on 2/3 December, this matches perfectly with an absence of 14 days.

 November 1918, 28th Bn War Diary

 11 Nov 1918 Frameries ‘...information was received that Armistice had come into effect and that all Details would rejoin Units.’

 12 Nov 1918 Havre ‘The Civil population did all that was possible in caring for the comfort of the troops’ ‘Killed in action… 1 OR’

 19.11.18 Havre ‘Administrative Instructions for march to RHINE issued to all concerned.’

 (21 Nov Haine St Paul ‘Battalion received by village population and band playing the National Anthem’)

 (25.11.18 Wanfercee Boulet ‘Soon after arrival Hun officer and 23 Other Ranks found on guard over dump of material.
 Guard placed on the material and the enemy guard disarmed, pending orders from Brigade.
 Later it was found that the dump was out of the Brigade Area and the arms were returned to the enemy guard.’)